stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 on `List` is more convenient, we convert the result using `Data.List1.forget`.
 Note, how we use a pattern match on the left hand side of the assignment operator `:=`.
-This would be a non-covering pattern match, therefore we have to deal with the other possibilities as well, which is done after the vertical line.
+This is a partial pattern match (*partial* meaning, that it doesn't cover all possible cases), therefore we have to deal with the other possibilities as well, which is done after the vertical line.
 This can be read as follows:
-"If the pattern match on the left hand side is successful, and we get a list of exactly three tokens, continue with the `let` expression, otherwise return a `ParseError` in a `Left`".
+"If the pattern match on the left hand side is successful, and we get a list of exactly three tokens, continue with the `let` expression, otherwise return a `ParseError` in a `Left` immediately".

 The other three lines behave exactly the same: Each has a partial pattern match on the left hand side with